klueders/Beyond-Chapter-VII/README.md

 ## Repository layout

-To keep the repository compact, only the essential raw data filesare included.
+To keep the repository compact, only the essential raw data files are included.
 Larger generated files (stored as Python pickle files) are intentionally omitted.
 They can be recreated by running the code.